adobe/helix-home/hackathons/15-bsl.md

 Put down the topic and the people that would like to discuss it:

 - admin/config refactor (@tripodsan, @dominique-pfister)
+- upgrade as many sites as possible to RUM v2 with `/.rum/` collection

 ### Attendees